Dancing with Demons: Plot

-Sometimes it takes a single moment to destroy it all.
-For twenty four year old boxer Karan Pratap Singh, who is on the brink of winning the Heavy weight Boxing Championship, that moment arrives during the last round of the Boxing finals, when he nearly bludgeons his opponent to death in an uncontrolled fit of rage.
-In that fateful moment, he loses everything he's worked for and is banned from boxing for four years.
-The four best years of his sporting career, along with his coach and mentor Jerry Fernandez, are lost forever to a rage that he cannot explain.
+Twenty four year old boxer Karan Pratap Singh is on the brink of winning the Heavy weight Boxing Championship, when during the last round of the Boxing finals, he nearly bludgeons his opponent to death in an uncontrolled fit of rage.
+In that moment, he loses everything he's worked for and is banned from boxing for four years.
+The four years of his sporting career, along with his coach and mentor Jerry Fernandez, are lost to a rage that he cannot explain.
 His fall from glory seems fueled by ruthless arrogance and an anger management problem.
 That, however, is simply symptomatic of a deeper issue.
 Buried under layers of his fractured subconscious lies a childhood secret, a demon he needs to vanquish, but cannot come to terms with.
 Karan must vanquish these demons to become the boxer he was meant to be.
 He must atone and do what it takes to get back into the ring.

-Parallelly we meet Sonia Kapoor, a beautiful and volatile young woman with a dark secret that torments her at night but a secret that she seemingly feels no guilt for.
+At the same time, we meet Sonia Kapoor, a beautiful and volatile young woman with a dark secret that torments her at night but a secret that she seemingly feels no guilt for.
 Sonia comes to Mumbai on a stormy night with the hope that she, along with her secret, will disappear in the bustling megalopolis.
 She hopes that Mumbai will hide her and never judge her.
 But just as a leopard cannot change its spots, nor can the volatile Sonia.
 And soon, her past catches up with her.

 When fate throws Karan and Sonia together in Mumbai, their inner demons and pasts collide and stir up trouble in their fragile and uncertain present.
 Is it possible to outrun one's past?
 And is redemption really possible without forgiveness?